dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 ## Forwarding ref

-In the example project I use refs to know where the last element in the list is and trigger a fetch of the next "page".
 If at some point you need to pass a reference to an HTML element as in the `useRef` section writing the props for that component will be slightly different:

 ```ts